Antoinehoff/gyacomo/README.md

 ### 4.x GYACOMO

-> 4.1 Miller geometry is added and benchmarked for CBC adiabatic electrons
+>4.1 Miller geometry is added and benchmarked for CBC adiabatic electrons

->4.0 new naming and opening the code with GNU GPLv3 license
+>4.0 new name and opening the code with GNU GPLv3 license

-### 3.x HeLaZ 3D
+### 3.x HeLaZ 3D (flux tube s-alpha)

 >3.9 HeLaZ can now evolve electromagnetic fluctuations by solving Ampere equations (benchmarked linearly)